Washing Machine (album): Background and recording

 Washing Machine is the follow-up to Sonic Youth's 1994 DGC album Experimental Jet Set, Trash and No Star.
 After Experimental Jet Set, the band decided to take a hiatus from performing live and concentrated on numerous side projects.
-Band member Kim Gordon played with Julia Cafritz of Pussy Galore in Free Kitten, drummer Steve Shelley performed with Jad Fair in Mosquito, guitarist Lee Ranaldo played with free jazz drummer William Hooker and singer and guitarist Thurston Moore released his first solo album, Psychic Hearts.
+Band member Kim Gordon played with Julia Cafritz of Pussy Galore in Free Kitten, drummer Steve Shelley performed with Jad Fair of Half Japanese in Mosquito, guitarist Lee Ranaldo played with free jazz drummer William Hooker, and singer and guitarist Thurston Moore released his first solo album, Psychic Hearts.
 Moore and Gordon also had their first child, Coco.
 According to Moore, their daughter had provided a different perspective for the band: "I'm more focused and level-headed.
 There's a sublime awareness factor of your spiritual place in the world.
 I feel more at ease with myself ...
 Babies are little Buddhas.
 They're completely great".

-Unlike previous Sonic Youth albums, Washing Machine was recorded at Easley Studios in Memphis, where some indie rock bands like Pavement, Guided by Voices and Grifters had previously recorded albums.
+Washing Machine was recorded at Easley Studios in Memphis, where some indie rock bands like Pavement, Guided by Voices, and Grifters had previously recorded albums.
 Moore remarked that the atmosphere in Memphis helped them disconnect from the people who were constantly following the band.
 He also felt that Washing Machine was conceived and recorded like some of the band's first albums, stating that it "hearkens back to records like Sister where we'd write a bunch of songs, go into the studio for a month, put them down, then go on the road and play them for a year.
 By the end of the year they'd mutate into something much more excited".
 Gordon credited Memphis for its relaxed atmosphere and cited the album as one of her favorites.

 The song "The Diamond Sea" is notable for its 19:35 duration.
 Moore explained the length of some of the album's songs: "We all have different aesthetics as to how songs should work.
 I generally push for a lot of abandon while some people in the group are more interested in truncating things.
 If I was the leader as much as people say I am, every song would be 20 minutes long".
 The unlisted ninth track, officially called "Becuz Coda", was originally part of the song "Becuz", but the record label felt they needed to cut the seven-and-a-half-minute track to make the album's opening more accessible.
 The album was produced by Sonic Youth and John Siket, who also engineered the band's previous two albums.
-Audio mixing took place at Greene Street Studios in New York City in June 1995.
+Mixing took place at Greene Street Studios in New York City in June 1995.